httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 monitoring {{RFC7258}}.

 A secondary goal is to limit the potential for active attacks.
-It is not intended to offer the same level of protection as afforded to "https" URIs, but instead to increase the likelihood that an active attack can be detected.
+It is not intended to offer the same level of protection as afforded to `https` URIs, but instead to increase the likelihood that an active attack can be detected.

 A final (but significant) goal is to provide for ease of implementation, deployment and operation.